 - Close 20-30% of those calls if your solution truly addresses their pain

 This manual approach might not scale infinitely, but for early-stage B2B SaaS companies looking for their first customers, it's a goldmine of qualified leads who are already experiencing the exact problems you solve.
+Once you start getting customers, encourage them to leave reviews—see our guide to getting quality reviews on G2 and Capterra.

 Remember: These aren't cold leads - they're warm prospects who have already demonstrated they need a solution in your space and are dissatisfied with their current option.
 That's the best kind of lead you can find.